JosipBaketaric/DDD-Arhitecture/README.md

 - favor more api's with simpler logic than fewer with complex logic.
 Eg. instead of sending all 10 properties to update, with one property having side effects (changing somehting else based on it's value), try to brake it into two, with the one property having side effects clearly separated on the ui (since it will most likely be more intuitive to the user that somehting other than just field update is going on) and having a clear behaviour drive name with it :)
 - It is fine to have same name classes, even behaviour in different modules.
 Thing is that once we decided a boundary of a bounded countext, we did say that changes to it will happen only for reasons inside it, so we don't want to reuse stuff from other modules, even if it behaves the same, because it will probably have a different reason to change.
 If we do see a lot of same behavoiur going on, maybe we should revisit our bounded context boundaries.
 ## Validation
-- use ResultPattern rather than exceptions for enforcing invariants and validations
+- use ResultPattern rather than exceptions for enforcing invariants and validations - todo
 - validate command in app layer with stuff it can validate (types, lenght, not null) to improve performance (not having to load a heavy aggeregate just to check for null)
 - validate aggregate inside aggregate for stuff the aggregate knows (it's own properties)
 - validate in domain service stuff that is outside of the aggregate